Non-archimedean analytic continuation of unobstructedness: algebras with topological labels

 \begin{prop}[Whitehead theorem] Fix $\f\in \Hom_\UD ((C',\m'), (C,\m))$ such that $\f_{1,0}$ is a quasi-isomorphism of cochain complexes.
 Then, there exists $\g\in \Hom_\UD ( (C,\m) , (C',\m'))$, unique up to ud-homotopy, such that $\g\diamond \f\simud \id_{C'}$ and $\f\diamond \g\simud \id_C$.
 We call $\g$ a \emph{ud-homotopy inverse} of $\f$. \end{prop}

-\begin{proof}[Sketch of proof] This is entirely a result of homological algebra, and the complete details can be found in \cite{Yuan_I_FamilyFloer}.
+\begin{proof}[Sketch of proof] This is entirely a result of homological algebra, and the complete details can be found in \cite[Theorem 2.34]{Yuan_I_FamilyFloer}.
 Besides, without requiring the divisor axiom, it is also proved in \cite[Theorem 4.2.45]{FOOOBookOne} as a natural generalization of the classic Whitehead theorem in algebraic topology.
 First, the assumption ensures $\g_{1,0}$'s existence, and we can construct other $\g_{k,\beta}$'s through induction.
 The key new challenge, unlike in \cite[Theorem 4.2.45]{FOOOBookOne}, is maintaining the divisor axiom during this induction.
-The divisor axiom alone is not enough, as it leads to a breakdown in the induction process.
-Specifically, the above category $\UD$ is introduced to state the desired extra condition; as long as we discover the right extra condition for successful induction, the remaining steps in the induction are essentially straightforward. \end{proof}
+The divisor axiom alone is insufficient, as it leads to a breakdown of the induction process.
+To address this issue, the category $\UD$ is introduced to encode the extra conditions necessary for a successful induction.
+Specifically, when constructing the homotopy inverse $\g$ inductively, we follow a process similar to that in \cite[Theorem 4.2.45]{FOOOBookOne}, but we strengthen the induction hypothesis by incorporating the conditions outlined in Proposition \ref{UD_prop} (II).
+With this strengthened hypothesis in place, the remaining steps of the induction process become relatively straightforward. \end{proof}